Julig1/Ant-Simulation-Optimized/README.md

 2. **Precomputed Frames**: Simulation steps are pre-calculated and stored as frames for faster playback.
 3. **Cython**: Key sections of the code are accelerated using Cython, speeding up the simulation significantly, especially in the pheromone calculation and movement logic.

----

-## Contributing

-Feel free to contribute by submitting issues or pull requests.
-Whether it's improving performance, fixing bugs, or adding new features, all contributions are welcome!